Bridgette M. Johnson, M.S.

 Bridgette Johnson simply enjoys life, loves reading, taking strolls and spending time with her family and friends.
 She is not someone you would describe as shy and timid, but lively with a lot of questions – you either love her or... you love her.

 Ivan D. Hubbard, B.S.
 Public Relations

 Ivan DeShawn Hubbard is the current Student Development & Retention Coordinator for the Black/African-American Cultural Center at Colorado State University.
-Ivan is going into his second year of serving in this position and also looking to earn his Master’s from Colorado State in the near future.
-During his off time, Ivan likes to spend time cooking, as he is a self-proclaimed chef; creating concepts; and concocting ideas on how he can contribute to saving the world.
-Ivan Hubbard received in Bachelor’s degree in Public Relations from Northwest Missouri State University in 2014 where he also became a proud member of Phi Beta Sigma Fraternity, Inc.
+Ivan is going into his third year of serving in this position and also looking to earn his Master’s from Colorado State in the near future.
+During his off time, Ivan likes to spend time cooking, as he is a self-proclaimed chef; writing; and creating branding concepts.
+Ivan Hubbard received in Bachelor’s degree in Public Relations from Northwest Missouri State University in 2014 where he also became a proud, chartering member of Phi Beta Sigma Fraternity, Inc.